 With Bikram Hot Yoga, Vinyasa, Yin, Meditation, Pregnancy and Kids Yoga, I.Flo and Dynamic Pilates all in one place, this is a really great yoga studio for Clapham-based folk.
 We’d particularly recommend the warm Vinyasa classes for those who like the idea of Bikram, but can’t stand the heat.
 Classes start at £20. kulawellbeing.co.uk

 The Yoga Studio at Equinox, Kensington

-With a focus on finding a yoga or pilates class that’s right for you, there are dozens of options available at the four Triyoga locations.
+With a focus on finding the class that’s right for you, there are dozens of options available at the four Triyoga locations.
 Their inclusive attitude makes them a popular choice for kids, teens, mums and older yoga fans, as well as the typical legging-clad crew.
-Classes start at £17, but you can try a month of unlimited classes for £40. www.triyoga.co.uk
+Classes start at £17, but you can try a month of unlimited classes for £40. triyoga.co.uk

 Sangyé Yoga School, Kensal Rise

-If you’re more into the spiritual side of yoga, this could be the studio for you.
+If you’re more into the spiritual side of practice, this could be the studio for you.
 Yoga at Sangyé is a spiritual practice which allows for movement from ego to awakening.
 Forget fitness classes, this practice is about getting out of your overactive mind and connecting with breath and body.
-Prices start at £16. www.sangyeyoga.com
+Prices start at £16. sangyeyoga.com

 Another Space, Covent Garden

 ‘Everything you need, nothing you don’t’ is the tagline of this minimalist studio in central London, which is hugely popular with the young Soho crowd.
 As well as excellent classes you can sign up for cycle and HIIT sessions to get your heart rate up.
 The juice and smoothie bar is worth a post-class visit, too.
 Classes from £20, anotherspace.london